hashgraph/hedera-services/docs/transaction-prechecks.md

 code of `PLATFORM_NOT_ACTIVE`.

-In this document, we cover all the response codes that a gRPC client can receive due to a failure in any of the first four stages of precheck.
-We do not include an exhaustive list of response codes from failed semantic prechecks, since they are usually self-explanatory (e.g.,
+In this document, we cover all the response codes that a gRPC client can receive due to a failure in any of the stages of precheck, _except_ the third.
+We do not cover failed semantic prechecks for two reasons.
+First, they are usually specific enough to be self-explanatory (e.g.,
-`ACCOUNT_REPEATED_IN_ACCOUNT_AMOUNTS`); and are likely to be removed in future releases as Hedera client libraries are enhanced to perform such checks before any network interaction occurs.
-(Of course the checks will always be enforced at consensus! :guard:)
+`ACCOUNT_REPEATED_IN_ACCOUNT_AMOUNTS`); and, second, are likely to be removed in future releases as Hedera client libraries are enhanced to perform such checks before any network interaction occurs.
+(Of course these checks will always be enforced at consensus! :guard:)

 ## A comment on queries
 It is important to understand that the header of any non-free `Query`